 EDB Postgres Failover Manager (EFM) is a high-availability module from EnterpriseDB that enables a Postgres Master node to automatically failover to a Standby node in the event of a software or hardware failure on the Master.

-This guide provides information about installing, configuring and using Failover Manager 3.8.
+This guide provides information about installing, configuring and using Failover Manager 3.10.
 This document uses Postgres to mean either the PostgreSQL or EDB Postgres Advanced Server database.
-For more information about EDB Postgres products, please visit the EnterpriseDB website .